Kushdewal/library-management-system/README.md

-# library-management-system
+# Library-Management-System
-its a library management system which allows you to have student information, book information.
+Its a Library Management System which allows you to keep record of student information, book information,etc.